ribasco/async-gamequery-lib/README.md

 }
 ```

-Here is an advanced example demonstrating how to combine all three queries in one call.
-For more advanced examples (e.g. sending requests by batch), please check out the [examples](https://github.com/ribasco/async-gamequery-lib/blob/master/examples/src/main/java/com/ibasco/agql/examples/SourceQueryExample.java) module in the project source.
+A slightly advanced example demonstrating how to combine all three asynchronous queries into one call.
+For more advanced examples (e.g. sending requests by batch, using synchronization barriers etc), please check out the [examples](https://github.com/ribasco/async-gamequery-lib/blob/master/examples/src/main/java/com/ibasco/agql/examples/SourceQueryExample.java) module in the project source.

 ```java
 public class NonBlockingQueryExample {